pdjr-beatrice/log/README.md

-# log - ship log system and integrated blog
+# log - ship log system

-This collection of scripts implements a system for maintaining, manipulating and publishing a simple ship's log using data derived from a
+This project provides a collection of scripts which can be used to build and interrogate a repository of daily log files which track data recovered from a
 [Signal K](http://www.signalk.org) Node Server.

+The log system repository is simply a file system directory containing a collection of text files (each of which we refer to as a *log file*).
+Each *log file* represents a single day in the log where a day is defined by the current local timezone.
+A log file is identified by a name of the form *YYYYMMDD*.

+Each *log file* contains zero or more time-sequenced records each of which represents a time-stamped data value recovered from one or more data servers.
+Typically the system will recover data from a single Signal K server.

+The log system uses a single bash(1) script to create and update the repository.
+A number of other, mostly bash(1), scripts provide mechanisms for retrieving data from the repository, transforming it, and distributing it.

+Access to the Signal K server or servers which supply data to a __log__ system is via HTTP and the log system can therefore execute on any machine which has real-time ethernet access.

+## Reference implementation

-A reference implementation of the __log__ system executes on the vessel _Beatrice of Hull_ and log files are published daily by email to the ship's [blog](http://www.pdjr.eu/beatrice/).
+A reference implementation of the __log__ system executes on the vessel _Beatrice of Hull_ and automatically publishes log files by email to the ship's [blog](http://www.pdjr.eu/beatrice/).

-The log system core implementation consists of a single bash(1) script responsible for creating and updating daily log files and a number of other scripts designed to interrogate these files, render the contained data in a range of formats and distribute the rendered content via email.
-These scripts can, in principle, execute on any machine which has real-time access to port 80 on the Signal K server(s) supplying the raw log data.  _Beatrice_'s log system simply runs on the ship's Signal K server host with script execution automated by the system scheduler.
+The reference implementation runs on the ship's Signal K server host with script execution automated by the system scheduler which periodically executes two scripts.
+The log-update script is executed every minute during the day and assembles data into the current day's log file, automatically rolling over log files at midnight.

-At the end of each day, _Beatrice_ generates an email from the day's log which summarises operating data and includes a KML attachment representing the ship's passage over the preceeding 24 hours.
+At the end of each day, the log-email script is executed to generate an email from the day's log which summarises operating data and includes a KML attachment representing the ship's passage over the preceeding 24 hours.
+The email is posted to a dedicated email account on a public domain mail server (current just a normal GMail account).

+A cloud-based
+[Wordpress](https://wordpress.org/)
-The email is posted to a dedicated email account from which it is subsequently retrieved by a cloud-based [Wordpress](https://wordpress.org/) installation that publishes the email as a new blog post.
+installation periodically recovers emails from the dedicated account and publishes them as a new blog post.
-A simple filter script is used by Wordpress to interpolate an [Open Sea Map](https://www.openseamap.org/) rendering of the KML attachment into the published page.
+__log__ includes a simple filter script which can be used by Wordpress to interpolate an
+[Open Sea Map](https://www.openseamap.org/)
+rendering of the KML attachment into the published blog page.

 ## Log files and log system configuration